-As at February 28, 2014, the Company funded a total of \$664,405 with respect to this agreement and received a repayment of \$20,500.
-The net advances of \$643,905 were converted by Warwick to promissory notes bearing interest at 12% per annum.
+As at February 28, 2014, the Company entered into promissory note agreements for advances of \$643,905 bearing interest at 12% per annum.
 These promissory notes are not secured and are repayable on demand.
 During the year ended February 28, 2015, the Company received a \$5,000 repayment and was recorded as a repayment of advances on the statement of operations.
-As at February 28, 2015, the amount due from Warwick is \$789,700 (February 28, 2014 - \$794,700), which consists of advances of \$638,905 (February 28, 2014 - \$643,905) and accrued interest of \$150,795 (February 28, 2014 - \$150,795).

-As at February 28, 2015, the Company provided a valuation allowance for the recovery of the advances and accrued interest for a total of \$789,700 (February 28, 2014 - \$794,700).
-The Company has not accrued further interest income starting March 1, 2011.
+As at February 29, 2016, the Company provided a full valuation allowance for the recovery of the advances and accrued interest.
 The Company will continue to pursue collection of the promissory notes.